IvanDerlich/restaurant-homepage/README.md

 ### For code reviewers

-Run this command to see the project:
+Run this command to see the project in production:

     git clone https://github.com/IvanDerlich/restaurant-homepage.git && cd restaurant-homepage && git checkout features && npm install && npm run build

+Run this command to see the project in development:

+    git clone https://github.com/IvanDerlich/restaurant-homepage.git && cd restaurant-homepage && git checkout features && npm install && npm run start

 ## Author of this project